hananali2023/nc-education-dashboard/README.md

 ## Diversity Index

-The diversity index used in this project was calculated using the **Shannon-Wiener model** — a standard ecological diversity metric adapted for racial demographics.
+The diversity index used in this project was calculated using the **Shannon-Wiener model**: a standard ecological diversity metric adapted for racial demographics.
 It accounts for both the number of racial groups present and the evenness of their distribution within a county's student population.
 See the [Shannon-Wiener methodology](https://archives.huduser.gov/healthycommunities/sites/default/files/public/Racial%20Diversity%20using%20Shannon-Wiener%20Index.pdf) for details.

 ## File Structure